 This cake is one of my all time faves.
-Thank you Kat, a dear colleague from a long ago job, for sharing this recipe me.
-I still have the photocopy from Kat's magazine or cookbook.
-It wasn't the best copy - I had to write in some of the measurements, because the end of the page got truncated.
-This recipe is from about 15 years ago.
-I think of Kat often and wonder where she is.
+Thank you dear Kat, a colleague from a long ago job, for sharing this recipe.
+I still have a copy from Kat's book.
+The page is truncated and I wrote in the measures.
+It's from nearly 20 years ago.
+I wonder where Kat is today.

 Ingredients